Reserve Officer School (Finland): Other Reserve Officer Training

 Some special branches carry out their own reserve officer training.
-Among these are the Special and Para Jäger units of Utti Jaeger Regiment and officers for the armoured troops of the Armoured Brigade.
-Navy reserve officers are trained in Naval Warfare School and Air Force reserve officers in Air Force Academy.
+Among these the reserve officer course of special operations units in the Utti Jaeger Regiment and the armoured troops' reserve officer course of the Armoured Brigade.
+Navy reserve officers are trained in Naval Academy and Air Force reserve officers in Air Force Academy, but all these courses include only those training branches that do not exist in the Reserve Officer School and can be best trained in a base where the necessary materiel and trainer personnel already exist.
+Also the Navy and Air Force officers of the branches that are trained in the Reserve Officer School get their training in Hamina, as Reserve Officer School training environment, with multiple branches trained at the same location, allows the practical exercising of combined arms tactics.

 Those reserve NCOs who show, during their service in the reserve, exceptional dedication and suitability for officer duties, may be trained on a separate aliupseerista upseeriksi (NCO to officer) course.
 Typically, they have a civilian occupation or profession that makes them ideal candidates for a wartime position requiring officer training.
 The FDF website cites ideal examples of a lawyer who would be trained to serve as a wartime military lawyer or a construction engineer who would serve as a heavy earthmoving equipment platoon leader.

 Such courses are organised annually by the Reserve Officer School, together with the National Defence Training Association of Finland.
 The courses start in October with the reserve officer course of the conscripts who started their service in July and end in July with the reserve officer course of the conscripts who started serving in January.
 During this time, the reservists participate in 40 days of training and exercises in the Reserve Officer School, in addition to a large amount of distance-education.
 The reservists who pass the course are promoted second lieutenants on the Finnish Independence Day of the same year.

 The Reserve Officer School also organises, in conjunction with the conscript course, the Military Leadership Course (sotilasjohtamisen kurssi), which gives a training corresponding the reserve officer training to those Finnish Defence Forces personnel who have at least NCO training but require a reserve officer training for service as chaplains or specialist officers (e.g. medical officers or engineering officers).